 [Column] Bob Koigi: A trillion dollar African food market is only a commitment away

-On average fertilizer use most African countries is less than 10 percent of the world’s average with fertilizer access by especially smallholder farmers seems to be the biggest headache.
-Water stress and absence has been blamed for the dwindling yields especially by farmers who rely on rainfed agriculture to grow crops.
+On average fertilizer use most African countries is less than 10 percent of the world’s average, with fertilizer access by especially smallholder farmers being the biggest headache.
+Water stress and absence has been blamed for the dwindling yields especially by farmers who rely on rainfed agriculture for crop production.

 Africa is home to dozens of international agricultural research institutions that have come up with superior, disease resistant, high yielding crop varieties.
 Yet sadly only a negligible number of smallholder farmers have access to these seeds, researchers tell us.

 Poor storage facilities and substandard storage pesticides have been responsible for the rising cases of post-harvest losses with details emerging that African countries losses over $4 billion annually in post-harvest maize grain losses due to lack of storage facilities.

 The situation is further aggravated by the fact that 70 percent of the population lives more than two hours’ travel time from a market and with poor infrastructure most of the produce is has to be stored.